 As a foursome, they seemed formidable.
 The group featured two former world champions, a multi-time Intercontinental Champion and the best United States Champion WWE have had in years.

-With three Europeans and one Mexican they were one of the most multicultural teams in the company and could have been a huge hit worldwide, were they given the chance.
+With three Europeans and one Mexican, they were one of the most multicultural teams in the company and could have been a huge hit worldwide, were they given the chance.
+If WWE had pushed all four members well, they could have created four top heels to help carry the WWE over the next few years.

 The four men in WWE’s League of Nations were;